Is 8 Prime Or Composite

 Analyzing the Number 8: Factors and Divisibility

 Now, let's focus on the number 8.
-To determine whether 8 is prime or composite, we need to identify all its divisors.
+Which means to determine whether 8 is prime or composite, we need to identify all its divisors.
 A divisor is a whole number that divides another whole number without leaving a remainder.

 Let's systematically check the whole numbers to see which ones divide 8 evenly: